BHFAN — Brighthouse Financial, Inc.

 2. Strategic Updates and Business Highlights:

-• Strong performance in distribution and sales, particularly through BlackRock's LifePath Paycheck product, which garnered $176 million in deposits.
+- Strong performance in annuity and life insurance sales, with a successful contribution from BlackRock's LifePath Paycheck product, generating $176 million in deposits.

 3. Forward Guidance and Outlook:

-• The company expects to complete the transition to a revised hedging strategy by the end of September 2025, aiming for improved capital management and reduced volatility.
+- Anticipates completing revisions to its hedging strategy by the end of September 2025, which aims to enhance capital management and reduce volatility.

 4. Bad News, Challenges, or Points of Concern:

-• Adjusted earnings fell significantly below expectations, primarily due to lower alternative investment income and a reduced underwriting margin driven by higher claims severity.
+- Adjusted earnings fell significantly below expectations due to lower alternative investment income and a reduced underwriting margin, driven by higher claims severity.

-• The Life segment reported an adjusted loss of $26 million, and the Run-off segment had an adjusted loss of $83 million, reflecting challenges in underwriting margins.
+- The Life segment reported an adjusted loss of $26 million, and the Run-off segment had an adjusted loss of $83 million.

 5. Notable Q&A Insights: